Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Uniform exponential growth for linear groups

 \begin{lemma} Let $\Gamma$ be a subgroup of $\Upp_d(\C)$.
 If $\Gamma$ is not virtually nilpotent, then there is a homomorphism $\rho: \Gamma \to \Aff(\C)$, whose image is not virtually nilpotent. \end{lemma}

-\begin{proof} We prove the result for subgroups of a connected solvable algebraic group $\G$ (this is equivalent to our assumption by the Lie-Kolchin theorem).
+\begin{proof} We prove the result for subgroups $\Gamma$ of a connected solvable algebraic group $\G$ in place of $\Upp_d(\C)$.
+(This is equivalent to our assumption by the Lie-Kolchin theorem \cite{humphreys}*{17.6}).
 We will work by induction on $\dim \G$.
-Without loss of generality, we may assume that $\Gamma$ is Zariski-closed, and let $\Gamma^\circ$ be its connected component of the identity.
-Under the assumption that $\Gamma$ is Zariski-connected, a proof of this lemma can be found in \cite[Lemma 10.7]{breuillard-gelander}.
+Without loss of generality (passing to the Zariski closure $G$ of $\Gamma$), we may assume that $\Gamma=G$ is Zariski-closed, because if $\rho(\Gamma)$ is virtually nilpotent so will be $\rho(G)$.
+Under the assumption that $G$ is Zariski-connected, a proof of this lemma can be found in \cite{bg-toti}*{Lemma 10.7}.
 We need some adjustments to handle the general case.

-To prove Lemma \ref{mapaffine}, we have to find a character $\chi: \Gamma \to \C^*$, and a non-trivial cocycle $\beta: \Gamma \to \C$, that is a map such that $\beta(gh)=\beta(g)+\chi(g)\beta(h)$, and $\beta(\ker \chi)\neq 0$.
-Then the map $\Gamma \to \Aff(\C)$ sending $g$ to the matrix gives the desired homomorphism.
+To prove Lemma \ref{mapaffine}, we have to find a character $\chi: G \to \C^*$, and a non-trivial cocycle $\beta: G \to \C$, that is a map such that $\beta(gh)=\beta(g)+\chi(g)\beta(h)$, and $\beta(\ker \chi)\neq 0$.
+Then the map $G \to \Aff(\C)$ sending $g$ to the matrix gives the desired homomorphism.